 Some things to keep in mind when using Zoom to live stream:

 - You can record your Zoom webinars.
 Paid users can record webinars and save them to the cloud.
 Both paid and free users can use Zoom to record their content on local hard drives.
 You can use the footage to stream it again later, upload it to your platform accounts, or edit it into new videos.

 - Zoom can transcribe your webinars for you.
 Don’t worry if you didn’t prepare a detailed script for your webinar — Zoom will produce a transcript for you.
 You can use it later to turn your webinars into other types of content, such as a book or a series of articles.

-People who like to live stream, and especially those who do it for business purposes, are always on the lookout for new and better ways to reach their audiences.
-That’s why multistream is becoming such a big deal.
-Learning how to use Zoom with your multistreaming set up is a good choice even with the free version of Zoom.
-But pairing a powerful multistreaming service with the awesome Zoom Webinar service, now that’s a way to get the best out of both worlds.
+People who like to live stream, especially those who do it for business purposes, are always on the lookout for new and better ways to reach their audiences.
+That’s why multistreaming is becoming such a big deal.
+Using Zoom with your multistreaming setup is by far the most convenient option to reach as many people as possible.